June 6 is National Yoyo Day, celebrating the second oldest toy known to humankind which originated in ancient Greece.

 The National Historical Museum in Athens possesses yoyos which date back more than 2,000 years.

-The Berlin antiquities collection (held in the Altes Museum and Pergamon Museum) have an ancient Greek kylix, or wine drinking cup, which depicts a boy playing with a yoyo.
+The Berlin antiquities collection (held in the Altes Museum and Pergamon Museum) includes an ancient Greek kylix, or wine drinking cup, which depicts a boy playing with a yoyo.

 In New York City, the Metropolitan Museum of Art also has a collection.